Vehicle registration plates of Kosovo

 Vehicle registration plates of Kosovo are issued by the Ministry of Internal Affairs of the Republic of Kosovo.
-As of June 1, 2012, all residents of Kosovo are obliged to fit their cars with KS or RKS plates.
-Non-compliance results in confiscation of the non-Kosovan plates (including Serbian plates with district codes for claimed Kosovo districts) and legal charges.
+As of June 1, 2012, all residents of Kosovo are obliged to fit their cars with RKS plates.
+Non-compliance results in confiscation of the non-Kosovar plates (including Serbian plates with district codes for claimed Kosovar districts) and legal charges.

 Numbering and lettering

-On 6 December 2010, a new design was introduced containing the letters RKS (Republic of Kosovo's initials) on a blue field, a two digit number corresponding to the districts of Kosovo, the coat of arms of Kosovo, a three-digit number and finally two serial letters.
+On 6 December 2010, a new design was introduced containing the letters RKS (Republic of Kosovo) on a blue field, a two digit number corresponding to the districts of Kosovo, the coat of arms of Kosovo, a three-digit number and finally two serial letters.
 The three-digit number starts at 101 and the serial letters start at AA.
-The remaining plates bearing the old design issued under UNMIK will be replaced with the new once their registration is pending renewal.
-As of 26 December 2011, RKS plates will be substituted with temporary Serbian plates when crossing the contested border into Serbia.

 Plates of vehicles, trailers and motorcycles

 Horizontal plates of vehicles should be white retro – reflecting coloured, numbers and letters black coloured, while the frame should be black coloured with 4 mm width.
 In all horizontal plates, in the first horizontal part of the plate that is blue coloured, is placed the code of the Republic of Kosovo, RKS, with gold colour.
 In the second part of the plate are marked figures of the respective region.